fabiomux/zypper-upgraderepo/README.md

 ## Usage

-***Warning!!!
-The executables name prior the 1.8.0 version is zypper-upgraderepo, unfortunately the RPM package installation introduces annoying copies of the same executable having a version appended (zypper-upgraderepo.version, zypper-upgraderepo.rubyversion, zypper-upgraderepo.rubyversion.version) interpreted by zypper itself as different subcommands.
-So I considered more convenient to remove the zypper prefix from the original executable and let the sole zypper-upgraderepo-plugin package install it as a zypper plugin.***
+**Warning!!!
+The executables name prior the 1.8.0 version was zypper-upgraderepo, unfortunately the RPM package installation introduces annoying copies of the same executable with a Ruby version appended (zypper-upgraderepo.*version*, zypper-upgraderepo.*rubyversion*, zypper-upgraderepo.*rubyversion*.*version*) interpreted by zypper itself as different subcommands.
+So I considered more convenient to remove the zypper prefix from the original executable and let the sole zypper-upgraderepo-plugin package install it as a zypper plugin.**

-To check the availability of the current repositories:
+To check the availability of the **current** repositories:
 ```shell
 $ upgraderepo
 ```

-To check the availability of the next version repositories:
+To check the availability of the **next** version repositories:
 ```shell
 $ upgraderepo --check-next
 ```

-To upgrade the repositories to the next version:
+To **upgrade** the repositories to the next version:
 ```shell
 $ sudo upgraderepo --upgrade
 ```